-The site is composed almost entirely of semi-improved agricultural grassland, forming part of a single field, with other habitats limited to boundary hedgerows and trees, with associated features including amenity grass road verges.
+The site is composed almost entirely of semi-improved grassland, with other habitats limited to boundary hedgerows and trees, with associated features including amenity grass road verges.
 Key habitats, including hedgerows and trees will be retained and protected under the proposals, within wider connected green infrastructure.
 Following previous consultation, the proposals have been specifically redesigned to avoid areas of grassland recorded to contain Adders-Tongue Fern in order to benefit biodiversity.
 Further, the proposals will provide a number of ecological enhancement measures including new habitats and targeted management for the benefit of wildlife.